Health Care

 Consider researching local health care facilities at your destination and check if you need specific travel vaccines or medications, such as malaria tablets.

-Travel insurance is also helpful for covering unforeseen medical expenses while abroad and supporting you if there should have a serious medical issue.
+We believe travel insurance is essential for covering unforeseen medical expenses while abroad and supporting you should a serious medical issue.occur.

-Ice is made of water.
-If the water is unsafe so will the ice be.
-If it is recommended you only drink bottled water don't use ice in your drinks.
-Wash your toothbrush with the bottled water.
+Since ice is made of water, if the water is unsafe where you are traveling ice will be also unsafe.
+If it is recommended you only drink bottled water, don't use ice in your drinks.
+Wash your toothbrush etc., with the bottled water.
+Stay healthy and have a great time.